josiahphua/google-shopping-conditionals-loops/readme.md

 It's very important to understand the structure of the `products` object.
 Use the console to look at this object.

-Paste in the code that can access certain parts of the object and see what values, if any, you get out.
+Run the code that can access certain parts of the object and see what values, if any, you get out.

-Example `cats[1].allergies[6]` - if you don't see anything back up- try the thing above: `cats[1].allergies`
+Example `cats[1].allergies[6]` - if you don't see anything back up (go to a higher level in the object) i.e. `cats[1].allergies`

 ## Deliverables

-Use the product search result in your file to find the following results.

 Note that you may want to comment out your solutions as you solve them, to avoid a mess of output in the console.